VIVODERM SKIN CARE – A NATURAL SKIN CARE LINE

 The Healing Power of Shea Butter

-Written by Vivoderm Admin on .
+Written by Rachelle at Vivoderm on .
 Posted in Anti-Aging, Fundamentals, Ingredients, Natural Skincare, Recent Articles, Skin and Tips

 We all know that hydration is crucial and that drinking plenty of water optimizes the functions of the body.
 What some people forget is that the body needs not only to be hydrated from the inside but also from the outside.
 With the summer sun sapping moisture from your skin, it’s the perfect time to introduce ultra-moisturizing shea butter treatments into your skincare regimen.